Cirkit Designer Logo

 Q: Can this display be used with a Raspberry Pi?

 A: Yes, the display is fully compatible with Raspberry Pi.
-Simply connect the HDMI and USB cables, and the system should automatically detect the display and touch interface.
+Simply connect the HDMI and USB cables to the Raspberry Pi for video and touch functionality.

 Q: Does the display support multi-touch?

-A: Yes, the capacitive touch panel supports multi-touch functionality.
-The exact number of touch points depends on the touch controller.
+A: Yes, the capacitive touch screen supports multi-touch input, but the exact number of touch points depends on the host device and driver support.

 Q: Is the display sunlight-readable?